CHAPTER THIRTY—CONDITIONS

 Richard took a seat in his desk chair, stunned.
 Slowly, he swiveled around to look at the empty patch of wall under the window, where Heather’s backpack had been the night of her disappearance.
 He had since taken it home, but its lonely presence haunted that spot like an imprint.

-Richard tried to swallow the bleak emotions rising up in his throat, but tears blurred his vision anyway.
 Sesame was helping them.
 Benson may have been impossible to pin down before, but they had a lead.
 They were going to find Heather.

-Richard cradled his face and broke down.
+Richard rested his head in his hands and broke down.

 +